simpixelated/simpixelated.com/src/posts/85-questions-to-ask-about-the-company-in-an-interview.md

 ---
-title: "85 Questions To Ask About The Company In An Interview"
+title: 85 Questions To Ask About The Company In An Interview
-date: "2018-08-10"
+date: 2018-08-10
 tags:
   - interviewing
 ---